coderolls/coderolls-blog/_posts/java-uuid/2020-12-19-uuid-in-java.md

 ```java
 UUID.nameUUIDFromBytes(byte[] name)
 ```
-This method is used to create a version 3 (name based) UUID based on the specified byte array.
+This method is used to create a version 3 (name-based) UUID based on the specified byte array.

 ```java
 UUID.randomUUID()
 ```
-This method is used to create a version 4 (pseudo randomly generated) UUID.
+This method is used to create a version 4 (pseudo-randomly generated) UUID.

 ### Instance methods

-Also there are a few instance methods of a UUID class.
+Also, there are a few instance methods of a UUID class.

 ```java
 clockSequence()
 ```
-This method is used to get the the clock sequence value associated with this UUID.
+This method is used to get the clock sequence value associated with this UUID.

 This method returns the clock sequence value as `int`.